Rational approximations on toric varieties: Approximation constants

-is a choice of $\nu$-adic distance on $U(K_\nu)$.
-We can show that the function $d_\nu(Q,\cdot)^{-1}$ is (equivalent to) a local $\nu$-adic Weil height function associated to the exceptional divisor of the blow up of $X$ at $Q$ (cf. for example \cite[Lemma 3.1]{McKinnon-Roth2}). \begin{propdef}[McKinnon-M. Roth] For any subvariety $Y\subset X$, we define the (\textit{best}) \textit{approximation constant} $\alpha_{L,\nu}(Q,Y)$ (depending on $L$ and $\nu$) to the \emph{infimum} of the following set
+is a $\nu$-adic distance function on $U(K_\nu)$.
+Any other distance functions arising from different embeddings are equivalent (see \cite[Proposition 2.4, Lemma 2.5]{McKinnon-Roth1}).
+One can show that when $Q\in X(K)$, the function $d_\nu(\cdot,Q)^{-1}$ is a local $\nu$-adic Weil height function associated to the exceptional divisor of the blow up of $X$ at $Q$ (see for example \cite[Lemma 3.1]{McKinnon-Roth2}).